Sailing Scotland - The best way to see the Western Isles.

 Experience the Wonders of Sailing in Scotland

-With some of the finest sailing waters in the country, how better to explore the rarely reached remote areas of the Western Isles or the charms and seclusion of the Inner Hebrides than on a traditional sailing vessel?
+Experience sailing Scotland with some of the finest sailing waters in the country, how better to explore the rarely reached remote areas of the Western Isles or the charms and seclusion of the Inner Hebrides than on a traditional sailing vessel?

 Admire the natural beauty of the Western Scotland, with scenery that will simply take your breath away.
 Rugged coastlines, endless sandy beaches, secluded sea lochs surrounded by mountainous backdrops and ever changing landscapes in the light.
 Combine this with a wealth of bird and marine life and a temperate maritime climate, a traditional sailing holiday is the finest way to take in your surroundings and experience the sense of getting away from it all.

 At Classic Sailing we like mountains and islands as a dramatic backdrop for our sailing voyages.
-The Western Isles, Inner Hebrides, and sea lochs between the remote mainland peninsulas create thousands of miles of unspoilt coastline.
+Sailing Scotland, the Western Isles, Inner Hebrides, and sea lochs between the remote mainland peninsulas create thousands of miles of unspoilt coastline.
 In Western Scotland you can often see ridge after ridge of mountains, fading to a purple haze in the distance.
 A perfect scene for a water colour painting with fast changing weather systems and an ever changing sky.

 Tall Ship Bessie Ellen - Extensive wild playground